Dairy Analytics

 png

-The Hanumayamma Analytics platform analyzes climate data, storm data, and weather data continuously to update agriculture risk models so as to inform small scale farmers on the effects of climate change on agriculture yields.
-Our goal is simple and straightforward: no farmer should be excluded from artificial intelligence augmented insights, and the information they mayprovide.
-Data and analytics is an extended, albeit, harvesting tool that every farmer across the globe should be equipped with!
-Period!
+The Hanumayamma Analytics platform processes climate data, storm data, and weather data constantly to refresh agriculture risk models that can help small scale farmers understand the impacts of climate change on agriculture outputs.
+Our aim is clear and simple: every farmer should have access to artificial intelligence enhanced insights, and the knowledge they can offer.
+This is a tool that everyone across the globe should have!

 More on Democratization of Artificial Intelligence for creating a sustainable food future, please check our published thought leadership paper: png